 1 The provisions in this Act amending these Acts have been omitted under the Reprints Act 1984 s.
 7(4)(e).

-2 Section 36 as altered by the Fair Trading (Permitted Calling Hours) Regulations 2014 r.
-4 and 5 no longer has effect in relation to the Australian Consumer Law (WA) Text.

 Note — Australian Consumer Law (WA) text

 This note is not part of the Act.
 Section 19(1) of the Act provides that the Australian Consumer Law text that, under section 19(2) of the Act, applies as the Australian Consumer Law (WA) consists of: